July 9th 2020

 While it's undeniably more complicated, Jodie stresses that they aim to make it a relaxing and enjoyable experience "while implementing strict safety measures according to government guidelines" All their therapists have completed the industry-accredited Barbicide Covid19 Hygiene Certification course on how to deliver a safe and hygienic working environment.

 If you are worried about receiving any treatment, go for a therapist who has this certification.
 It's recognised as a clear protocol to deliver treatments safely for both client and therapist, says aesthetician for Intraceuticals Lord Gavin McLeod Valentine, whose red carpet Oxygen Facial clients include Olivia Colman and Allison Janney.
+Remember that for now though facial treatments are still restricted.

 Where possible the two-metre rule will be obeyed and therapists will come fully armed with disposable gloves, face-masks, face shield and visors (if needed) as well as hand sanitiser and steriliser for their kit.
 As a customer, you'll have to wear a mask and if you're booked in for a hair cut or blow-dry, you'll need to wash your own hair first.

-Facials and – sob –massages won't be available right now, nor will group bookings, says Jodie, "as we cannot guarantee that full safety standards will be maintained."
+Massages won't be available right now, nor will group bookings, says Jodie, "as we cannot guarantee that full safety standards will be maintained."
 Therapists will be limited to three clients per day.

 What will spray tans be like?